tayganr/azure-data-share/labs/01_create_share.md

 ![alt text](../images/azure_data_share_sent_share_review.png "Azure Data Share - Review and Create")

 At this point, you will return to the **Sent Shares** screen and see several notifications indicating that your share has been created successfully.
-* New data share was created
+* New data share was created successfully
-* Invitations were added
+* Invitations were added successfully
-* Datasets were added
+* Datasets were added successfully
 ![alt text](../images/azure_data_share_sent_share_success.png "Azure Data Share - Notifications")

 Note: As part of the data share creation process, the Azure Data Share resource is granted the appropriate level of access to read data from the source data store, in this case - Storage Blob Data Reader.
 This can be verified by navigating to the Azure Storage Account > Access Control (IAM) and clicking **Role assignments**.